jackwanke/sros-frr-ixp-lab/README.md

-# IXP Lab with Nokia SR OS, FRR and BIRD/OpenBGPd as Route Servers
+# IXP Lab with BIRD, FRR as Peers and BIRD, OpenBGPd as Route Servers

 A containerlab-based lab designed to offer hands-on experience with IXP technologies and best practices.